 Oxycodone and Pregnancy

 Oxycodone has been given a black box warning for those who are pregnant.
-With this warning, medical professionals are advised to be highly cautious when prescribing a medication to those who are or may be pregnant.2
+With this warning, medical professionals are advised to be extremely cautious when prescribing a medication to those who are or may be pregnant, as oxycodone can affect the developing fetus.2 Studies have shown that oxycodone use during pregnancy may contribute to early delivery and birth defects, as well as negatively impact the baby’s overall development.2

 Symptoms of neonatal abstinence syndrome range from mild to severe and may include:5